louis-kipp/git_refresher/README.txt

 Hello Git and Github

-Making a practice edit
+Updating this file for a practice commit

-A third pract commit